 Outside eyes become impatient, frustrated, rushing, blooming carnations.
-They are the whole world now, they’re all she can see.
+They are the whole world now, they are all she can see.
 How fascinating she finds this to be.
 White, pink, red, and now they’re brimmed with a blue.
 They shine and they shiver as they look on into you.

 “Say something!”
 No, she cannot speak.
 That’s another of the rules, she only sees.
 “Then look down!”
 Not inside.
-Only up and out, never here.
+Only up and out, never the downside.
 The blue drips from the flowers as they gaze into her.
 She wonders at its consistency, is it thick as glue?

 The blue turns lighter and lighter and white.
 Everything’s gone.
 The outside is a bright night?

 “Please, move...”
 No, her hands always stay folded.
 Alas… this time… they feel somewhat scalded…?
 No, she can’t look down.
-That’s one of her rules.
 But she can see the eyes no more, yet hears the whispers true.
 She wonders, as she does, what could take away the blue?
 Maybe it’s time to break a rule…